Assyro AI

 Training TypeTimingContent FocusDocumentation Required

-Initial/OnboardingBefore independent workBasic GMP principles, facility-specific procedures, role-specific tasksTraining records, test scores, supervisor sign-off
+Initial/OnboardingBefore independent workBasic GMP principles, facility-specific procedures, role-specific tasksTraining records, assessments, supervisor sign-off as applicable

-Event-DrivenAfter deviations, changesCorrective actions, updated procedures, new regulationsIncident-specific training log
+Event-DrivenAfter deviations, changes, or CAPA actionsCorrective actions, updated procedures, new regulationsIncident-specific training log

 Who Requires GMP Training?